Tony Elumelu: Transcorp Plc

-On April 14th 2021, Elumelu was officially handed the Certificate of Discharge of the iconic hospitality facility.
-The National Council on Privatization (NCP), which is chaired by the Vice President of Nigeria Prof. Yemi Osinbajo, handed over full ownership of Transcorp Hotels to the Chairman after fulfilling all privatization conditions attached to the sale of the property in 2005.
+On 14 April 2021, Elumelu was officially given the Certificate of Discharge of the iconic hospitality facility.
+The National Council on Privatisation (NCP), which is chaired by the former Vice President of Nigeria Prof. Yemi Osinbajo, handed over full ownership of Transcorp Hotels to the chairman after fulfilling all privatization conditions attached to the sale of the property in 2005.

-Philanthropy

 The Tony Elumelu Foundation

-Following his retirement from United Bank for Africa in 2010, Elumelu founded The Tony Elumelu Foundation.

-The Tony Elumelu Foundation promotes entrepreneurship in Africa.
-The Tony Elumelu Foundation’s belief that the private sector’s role is critical for Africa’s development is hinged on the economic philosophy of Africapitalism, which was introduced by Elumelu; "that the African private sector has the power to transform the continent through long-term investments, creating both economic prosperity and social wealth."
+Following his retirement from United Bank for Africa in 2010, Elumelu founded The Tony Elumelu Foundation, which promotes entrepreneurship in Africa.
+The foundation's belief that the private sector's role is critical for Africa's development is hinged on the economic philosophy of Africapitalism, which was introduced by Elumelu; "that the African private sector has the power to transform the continent through long-term investments, creating both economic prosperity and social wealth."

 In 2015, Elumelu committed $100 million to create 10,000 entrepreneurs across Africa over the next 10 years through the Tony Elumelu Foundation Entrepreneurship Programme - a Pan-African entrepreneurship initiative designed to empower African entrepreneurs through a multi-year programme of training, funding, and mentoring.